How to use Arena

 How can I upload and validate a custom environment?

-To upload a custom environment, first navigate to the Custom Environments section on the sidebar and select the New Custom Env button or, if you are creating your first custom environment, you can also select the Create Custom Environment button.
+To upload a custom environment, first navigate to the Custom Environments section on the sidebar and select the New Environment button on the top right.

-This will bring up a pop up window where you will be able to input the environment name and description.
+This will bring up a pop up window where you will be able to start setting up your custom environment.
+Get started by inputting the environment Name and Description as well as selecting whether it is a Single-agent or Multi-agent environment.

 Once the environment has been successfully validated, you can select it as an environment in the Environment section of the training workflow (follow the "How do I train an agent?"
 FAQ which explains walks through the training workflow).
 When you navigate to this section you can locate your custom environment by searching for it or looking through the Environments table.